Level 2, Building 3, Sustainable Development, Bond University

 - SDG 17 - Strengthen the means of implementation and revitalise the Global Partnership for Sustainable Development.

 At Bond Ned has lectured in Environmental Planning, Urban Design, Development Assessment, and Planning Processes.
 Ned also sits on the Bond Campus Sustainability Committee and plays a role in the carbon management program.

-- Master in Public Adminstration and Political Science, California State, Sonoma
+- Master of Arts, Public Administration and Political Science California State, Sonoma

 - Master of Arts, Landscape Architecture and Urban Design Cornell University

 - Bachelor of Arts University California, Berkeley